Interesting facts to know about Malaysia's 10th Prime Minister Anwar Ibrahim

-It’s official: Dato’ Seri Haji Anwar Ibrahim is Malaysia’s 10th prime minister.
+It’s official: Dato’ Seri Haji Anwar Ibrahim is Malaysia’s 10th prime minister, and while a lot has been said about him, here are some interesting facts that you might not have known about the newly elected politician.

 On 24 November 2022 at 5 pm, Anwar Ibrahim was sworn in as Malaysia’s 10th prime minister at Istana Negara.
 This officially ended his two-decade-long wait for the post and the country’s five-day political tumult.